DChaushev/Age-Gender-Recognition/README.md

 ## Intro

-This is a project I did as my master's thesis in the university.
-My master's was Artificial Intelligence.
-During the education course we were working mainly on NLP projects that's why I wanted to challenge myself and do something in the computer vision area.
-I decided to create a system that recognises age and gender from a person's face from a real time video.
+This is the project I did as my master's thesis in Artificial Intelligence.
+During the education course, we were working mainly on NLP projects and that's why I wanted to challenge myself and do something in the computer vision area.
+I decided to create a system that recognizes age and gender from a person's face from video in real-time.

-I am going to explain everything I did and the results I achieved, but I am assuming that the reader has at least basic ML/AI knowledge and is familliar with the fundamental concepts.
+I am going to explain everything I did and the results I achieved, but I am assuming that the reader has at least basic ML/AI knowledge and is familiar with the fundamental concepts.

 ## Defining the goals

-As each video frame is in fact a single image, the task was separated into three subtasks:
+As each video frame is a single image, the task was separated into three subtasks:
 - finding faces in images;
 - age recognition from face image;
 - gender recognition from face image.

-I used convolutional neural networks for all three subtasks, but having in mind that the system should work in real time, the models had to be lightweight as at the same time they should yield satisfactory results.
+I used convolutional neural networks for all three subtasks.
+Having in mind that the system should work in real-time, the models had to be lightweight and at the same time yield satisfactory results.

-I did considerable research and ended up with the following constraints:
+After reading through a lot of papers for similar tasks, I ended up with the following constraints:
-- at most 0.8 MAE for the reggresional age recognition model;
+- at most 0.8 MAE for the regressional age recognition model;
 - at least 93% accuracy for the classification gender recognition model;
-- at most 0.5 seconds time for one prediction so the system does not lag much.
+- at most 0.5 seconds for one prediction so the system can be without unusable lag.

 ## Finding faces in an image

-I researched four approaches for this task and I narrowed down to trying two of them:
+I researched four approaches for this task and I narrowed it down to trying two of them:

 ### Haar Cascade Face Detector

-This was considered the state-of-the-art approach after it was presented in 2001 from [Paul Viola and Michael J. Jones][1] \[1].
+This was considered the state-of-the-art approach after it was presented in 2001 by [Paul Viola and Michael J. Jones][1] \[1].
 I am not going to explain how it works, you can check the paper or search online for more information, but I am going to tell you about my experience with it.

 Pros:
-- almost works in real time on a CPU;
+- almost works in real-time on a CPU;
 - very simple architecture;
-- finds faces with different sizes.
+- finds faces of different sizes.

 Cons:
 - does a lot of errors;